Fiware/showcase.gsma.dataModels/specs/Renting/README.md

 The following types are supported:

--   `P2PCarRental`: An Activity where cars are rented peer to peer (Not by rental agency to an individial).
+-   `P2PCarRental`: An Activity where cars are rented peer to peer (Not by rental agency to an individual).